 If desired, future sessions will be spent continuing this process in other areas (such as interests and psychological needs) and developing strategies for remedial action.

 COMMON CAUSES OF ATTORNEY DISSATISFACTION

-In the course of counseling dissatisfied lawyers, I have found that certain themes, certain groups of unmet values, appear time and again.
-Recognizing them can benefit not only individual lawyers but managing partners and recruiters as well.
+In the course of counseling dissatisfied lawyers, I have found that certain themes and groups of unmet values appear time and again.
+Recognizing them can benefit not only individual lawyers, but managing partners and recruiters as well.